The Dead Stay Dumb

-The Dead Stay Dumb is a 1941 gangster novel written by British Author James Hadley Chase.
+The Dead Stay Dumb is a 1941 gangster novel written by British author James Hadley Chase.

 Synopsis

 Dillon, a small time gunman, seeks to make a big break, and he stumbles across other gangsters and their girls, with whom initially he strikes a chord but soon falls out.
 The book traces the ruthless and selfish journey of Dillon from nomadic gunman to rich Gangster in Kansas, and the consequences he faces on the way, with a never ending pursuit of crime after crime and adversaries to follow him.
 The moral of the book is "Crime never pays".

 Plot

 Ruthless gunman Dillon arrives in Plattsville town after being long off his activities, post his boss Nelson's demise.
 He is employed by good Samaritan store owner Abe Goldberg and comes in contact with Butch Hogan, a retired blind ex boxer involved in setting up boxing matches in the town.
 Myra Hogan, Butch's glamorous young daughter is reckless and in love with Nick Gurney, one of Butch's henchmen.
 At one point, Butch catches her with Gurney and Myra is forced to attack her father.

 Butch has betted money on weaker boxer Sankey against a more efficient boxer Franks, and wants to fix the match for Sankey to win.
 Dillon does not want Abe's honest work and agrees to fix the match for Sankey by threatening Frank.
 But the undaunted Frank simply refuses to lose at the last moment and knocks down Sankey.
 With money on Sankey now lost, an enraged Butch with Sankey's manager and trainer confront Dillon at Butch's house, where Dillon simply shoots Butch dead.
-He then extorts money from Abe, and forces Gurney and Myra to accompany him, and left with no choice, they oblige.
+He then extorts money from Abe, and forces Gurney and Myra to accompany him.

 The trio set off to the unknown, with Dillon seeking money and trying to enter gangster circles.
 They stumble at an abandoned cabin, where Dillon forces Myra to cook and Gurney to work for him.
-He soon gets a car and Thompson gun and the trio succeed in robbing a bank.
-When Dillon does not give them a fair share in the money, Gurney and Myra get tired and decide to kill him.
-But Dillon escapes, and Gurney gets killed accidentally by Myra, and now totally left at his Mercy, she has no choice but to remain with Dillon.
+He soon gets a car and Thompson gun and they rob a bank.
+When Dillon does not give them a fair share in the money, Gurney and Myra decide to kill him.
+But Dillon escapes, and Gurney gets killed accidentally by Myra, and now totally left at his Mercy, she has no choice but to remain with him.

-Dillon and Myra move to Kansas and find accommodation at a shady lodge.
-They meet Roxy, a small time offender trying to make it big with his compatriot offender Fanquist.
+Dillon and Myra move to Kansas and meet Roxy, a small time offender trying to make it big with his compatriot offender Fanquist.
 Soon Dillon gets in touch with Hurst, the big time Don ruling half the city.
 When he and Myra save Hurst's life from adversary gangster Little Ernie's attempts to kill him, Dillon is given a job with Hurst.